Assessing imbalance in signed brain networks: Dataset description

-We evaluated our model using a sample of $100$ healthy individuals randomly selected from the Human Connectome Project Young Adult 3T rs-fMRI dataset \cite{VanEssen2013}.
-This dataset includes $1.200$ participants aged $22$ to $35$ of whom $1.087$ underwent at least one rs-fMRI scan.
-Spontaneous, slowly fluctuating brain activity was measured during fMRI, using a Multi-Band Accelerated Echo-Planar-Imaging (EPI) 2D BOLD sequence with whole-brain coverage, while subjects maintained fixation on a central cross and were instructed to lie still and rest quietly - $\text{TR}=720$ ms, $\text{TE}=33.1$ ms, $\text{flip angle}=52$ deg, $\text{FOV}=208\times 180$ mm ($\text{RO}\times\text{PE}$), $\text{matrix}=104\times 90$ ($\text{RO}\times\text{PE}$), $\text{slice thickness}=2.0$ mm, $\text{number of slices}=72$, $\text{resolution}=2.0$ mm isotropic voxels, $\text{multiband factor}=8$, $\text{echo spacing}=0.58$ ms, $\text{BW}=2290$ Hz/Px, $\text{frames per run}=1200$, $\text{run duration\:(min:sec)}=14:33$.
-Within each session, oblique axial acquisitions alternated between phase encoding in a right-to-left (RL) direction in one run and phase encoding in a left-to-right (LR) direction in the other run. fMRI recordings underwent a two-step pre-processing procedure.
-Firstly, data were motion-corrected, intensity-adjusted and normalised~\cite{Glasser2013}.
+fMRI recordings underwent a two-step pre-processing procedure.
+First, the data were motion-corrected, intensity-adjusted, and normalised~\cite{Glasser2013}.
 Afterwards, structured noise was corrected using the FIX denoising pipeline~\cite{Griffanti2014}.
-This clean-up included $24$ confound time series derived from the motion estimation (the six rigid-body parameter time series, their backwards-looking temporal derivatives and all $12$ resulting regressors squared~\cite{Satterthwaite2013}).
+This clean-up included $24$ confound time series derived from the motion estimation (the $6$ rigid-body parameter time series, their backwards-looking temporal derivatives and all $12$ resulting regressors squared~\cite{Satterthwaite2013}).
 On the motion parameters, the temporal high-pass filtering was previously applied.
 They are, then, regressed out of the data aggressively, as they are not expected to contain variance of interest.
-To improve the length of BOLD timeseries, the right-to-left and left-to-right runs were concatenated after the mean across time removal.
+To improve the length of BOLD time series, the right-to-left and left-to-right runs were concatenated after the mean across time removal.
 Finally, each brain was parcellated into $116$ regions of interest (ROIs) over which the signal was averaged.
-More specifically, cortical regions were parcellated following the Schaefer $100$ atlas~\cite{Schaefer2018} and the subcortical ones following the Tian $16$ atlas~\cite{Tian2020}.
-As a final result, we obtained a collection of $100$ time series with dimensions $116\times 2.400$.
+More specifically, the cortical regions were parcellated following the Schaefer $100$ atlas~\cite{Schaefer2018} and the subcortical ones following the Tian $16$ atlas~\cite{Tian2020}.
+As a final result, we obtained a collection of $100$ sets of time series, each one having dimensions $N\times T=116\times 2400$.

+Let us, finally, notice that pre-processing procedures such as the global signal regression (GSR) have been criticised since biasing data to balance the number of positive and negative signs~\cite{Murphy2009}: for such a reason, we have opted for not adopting it, here.